Free Will in Ancient Thought

 Frede thinks that "[t]his [fact about external action] had been assumed by the Stoics all along."

-What had not been assumed along, Frede seems to argue, is that "we can choose to give assent to the impression to cross the street, and we can thus will to cross the street, but we cannot choose or decide to cross the street."
+What had not been assumed along, Frede seems to argue, is that "we can choose to give assent to the impression to cross the street, and we can thus will to cross the street."

 Epictetus thus puts "choice" before "desire" in the soul.